sethvargo/go-limiter/daprsample/README.md

 DAPR has a convenient HTTP binding that allows you to invoke any REST endpoint from your application.
 This is useful for integrating with external services, such as Twilio, SendGrid, or any other service that exposes a REST API.
 However, many of these services have rate limits, and you need to be able to handle these rate limits in your application.
 Currently the DAPR HTTP binding does not provide a way to handle rate limits, so you need to implement this yourself.
 This sample shows how to do that using an available rate-limiting library in Golang.

-While this sample shows the how to integrate rate-limiting with DAPR state so that you can implement a distributed rate-limiting solution, this approach would have to be implemented into the [DAPR HTTP](https://github.com/dapr/components-contrib/tree/master/bindings/http) binding itself to be truly useful.
+While this sample shows the how to integrate rate-limiting with DAPR state so that you can implement a distributed rate-limiting solution, this approach would have to be implemented into the DAPR runtime to be truly useful.

 ## daprstore implementation